TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Introduction

-TADA is an interactive tool with touch and speech input and audio output that runs on inexpensive tablets and provides a range of interaction techniques to access overviews, navigation, information detail, filtered subsets of the information and information finding of node-link representations.

-We evaluated the basic atomic elements of the design with a group of 25 people.
-This offered confirmation that our approach is practical for most and allowed us to identify ways to fine-tune the design.
-The main contributions of this paper are: \begin{itemize} \item The results of an interview study on the current importance of accessing diagrammatic information for BLV people. \item The empirically validated design of an interface that allows BLV people to access node-link diagrams. \end{itemize}
+We evaluated the atomic elements of the design with 25 people, which confirmed the practicality of our approach and offered ways to fine-tune the design.
+Our main contributions are: \begin{itemize}[topsep=6pt] \item The results of an interview study on the importance of accessing diagrammatic information for BLV people. \item The empirically validated design of an interface that allows BLV people to access node-link diagrams. \end{itemize}